MAKI: Multi-Mechanisms Adaptation for the Future Internet

 Publications

 Slicing Match-Action Pipeline Resources for Multitenancy on Programmable Switches.
-11th IEEE International Conference on Network Softwarization.
+Proceedings of the 11th IEEE International Conference on Network Softwarization, Jun 23 - Jun 27, 2025.
 June 2025.

 Determination of Throughput Guarantees for Processor-based SmartNICs.
-The 17th International Conference on emerging Networking EXperiments and Technologies (CoNEXT ‘21), Virtual Event Germany.
+Proceedings of the 17th International Conference on emerging Networking EXperiments and Technologies.
+Presented at the The 17th International Conference on emerging Networking EXperiments and Technologies (CoNEXT '21), Virtual Event Germany.
 December 2021.

 Online Reprogrammable Multi Tenant Switches.
-1st ACM CoNEXT Workshop on Emerging in-Network Computing Paradigms (ENCP ‘19), Orlando, FL, United States.
+Proceedings of the 1st ACM CoNEXT Workshop on Emerging in-Network Computing Paradigms (ENCP ‘19), Dec 9, 2019, Orlando, FL, United States, co-located with the 15th International Conference on emerging Networking EXperiments and Technologies (CoNEXT '19).
 December 2019.

 Perceiving QUIC: Do Users Notice or Even Care?.
-In Proceedings of the 15th International Conference on emerging Networking EXperiments and Technologies (CoNEXT ‘19), Orlando, Florida, USA.
+Proceedings of the 15th International Conference on Emerging Networking Experiments and Technologies (CoNEXT ‘19), Dec 9 - Dec 12, 2019, Orlando, Florida, USA.
 December 2019.

 Towards Executing Computer Vision Functionality on Programmable Network Devices.
-1st ACM CoNEXT Workshop on Emerging in-Network Computing Paradigms (ENCP ‘19), Orlando, FL, United States.
+Proceedings of the 1st ACM CoNEXT Workshop on Emerging in-Network Computing Paradigms (ENCP ‘19), Dec 9, 2019, Orlando, FL, United States.
 December 2019.

 DeePCCI: Deep Learning-based Passive Congestion Control Identification.
-In Proceedings of the ACM SIGCOMM Workshop on Network Meets AI & ML (NetAI ‘19), Aug 23 - Aug 23, 2019, Beijing, China.
+Proceedings of the 2019 ACM SIGCOMM Workshop on Network Meets AI & ML (NetAI ‘19), Aug 23, 2019, Beijing, China.
 August 2019.

 Optimizing Data Plane Programs for the Network.
-NetPL ‘19: ACM SIGCOMM Workshop on Networking and Programming Languages, Beijing, China.
+Proceedings of the ACM SIGCOMM 2019 Workshop on Networking and Programming Languages, Aug 23, 2019, Beijing, China.
 August 2019.

 A Performance Perspective on Web Optimized Protocol Stacks: TCP+TLS+HTTP/2 vs. QUIC.
-In Proceedings of the Applied Networking Research Workshop (ANRW ‘19), Montreal, Quebec, Canada.
+Proceedings of the Applied Networking Research Workshop (ANRW ‘19), Jul 22, 2019, Montreal, Quebec, Canada.
 July 2019.

 Demystifying the Performance of XDP BPF.
-IEEE International Conference on Network Softwarization (NetSoft), Jun 24 - Jun 28, 2019, Paris, France.
+Proceedings of the IEEE International Conference on Network Softwarization.
+Presented at the 2019 IEEE Conference on Network Softwarization (NetSoft '19), Jun 24 - Jun 28, 2019, Paris, France.
 June 2019.

 Hidden Treasures - Recycling Large-Scale Internet Measurements to Study the Internet’s Control Plane.
-In Proceedings of the Passive and Active Measurement Conference (PAM ‘19), Puerto Varas, Chile.
+Passive and Active Measurement.
+Lecture Notes in Computer Science, vol. 11419.
+Presented at the Passive and Active Measurement Conference (PAM '19), Mar 27 - Mar 29, 2019, Puerto Varas, Chile.
 March 2019.

 TCP’s Initial Window – Deployment in the Wild and its Impact on Performance.
 IEEE Transactions on Network and Service Management, vol. 16, no. 2.
 January 2019.